devrosx/PrintManager/README.md

 # PrintManager
-PrintManager for Macosx (written in Python and Pyqt5, with some handy features)
+PrintManager for Macosx (written in Python and Pyqt5, with some handy features).
+My goal is to create tool with usefull graphic/printing comandline functions.
+Patches and ideas are weclomed.

 ![alt text](https://raw.githubusercontent.com/devrosx/PrintManager/master/wiki/screenshot.png)